wainuiomata/sambal/README.md

     pip install -e .[test]

-The tests need a real Redis instance to and a Samba host or Active Directory domain to connect to as the Administrator or admin user.
+The tests need a real Redis instance and a Samba host or Active Directory domain to connect to as the Administrator or admin user.

 WARNING: The tests will be creating users and various other objects